ContainerSolutions/runbooks/content/posts/golang/assignment-to-entry-in-nil-map.md

 $ go run main.go
 map[Cows:10 Dogs:2]
 ```
-This kind of structure may be better realised by using structs - for an example check [Solution A](#solution-a).
+This kind of structure may be better realised by using [structs](https://gobyexample.com/structs) or the Go [JSON package](https://blog.golang.org/json).

 ## Solutions List {#solutions-list}